FDA panel backs Sanofi/Regeneron cholesterol drug with limits

 They also expressed concern that the drug, when combined with a statin, could lower LDL too much, and that physicians would try to compensate by taking patients off statins or reducing their dose.
 That concern was also expressed by the FDA in its previously released briefing documents.

-Praluent is designed to be given every other week by injection.
-Amgen's drug would be given every other week or, at a larger dose, once a month.
+Praluent and Amgen's drug are designed to be given twice a week by injection.

-(Reporting by Toni Clarke in Washington; editing by Cynthia Osterman and Matthew Lewis)
+(Reporting by Toni Clarke in Washington; Editing by Matthew Lewis and Cynthia Osterman)